 You can use joint repair tape to fix minor leaks or cracks in your cast-iron guttering or downpipes.

-Top tip - Leaking downpipes
+Top tip for gutter repair - Leaking downpipes

 If a downpipe leaks during heavy rain, it may be a sign that the section of pipe below the leak is blocked by leaves or some other obstruction.
 You might be able to dislodge it with a garden hose, though.
 Just cover the drain, turn on the water and direct it up the downpipe.
 If that doesn't work and the blockage is near the top of the pipe, use a length of wire to clear it.
 If it's near the bottom, you might need to use a drain rod or take a section of the pipe apart.